 Soy oil is also used as a biofuel, which is clean burning and a renewable fuel source.
 This is beneficial because we are lowering our dependence on petrochemicals and it has added performance benefits.
 This is something we can all get behind.

-After drawing for door prizes, attendees were given the opportunity to drive/ride a tractor, fly a drone, and/or continue with great conversations.
+After drawing for door prizes, we gave attendees the opportunity to drive/ride a tractor, fly a drone, and/or continue with great conversations.

 The best part for last